-That's due in part to the sheer combustibility of these materials, but also inadequate oversight, inspection, regulation, and enforcement on the part of our government.
+That's due in part to the sheer combustibility of these materials and inadequate oversight, inspection, regulation, and enforcement of our government.

 In the span between 2010 and 2018 (the last year for which data are available), explosions have cost this country more than $4 billion in damages.

-According to a study conducted by the non-profit organization FracTracker Alliance, a pipeline explosion occurs once every 11 days.
+According to a non-profit organization, FracTracker Alliance study, a pipeline explosion occurs once every 11 days.

-When gas explosions occur, particularly if injuries and fatalities are the results, it's important to hold any responsible parties accountable.
+When gas explosions occur, mainly if injuries and fatalities result, it's essential to hold any responsible parties accountable.

 Most Common Causes of Natural Gas Explosions

 What is behind the typical natural gas explosion?
-There are three major reasons that these deadly situations can develop.
+There are three primary reasons that these deadly situations can develop.